Grey-Bound/research/bitcoin-production-readiness/README.md

 ---

-## A Practical Production Readiness Review
+## A Practical production readiness review

 A useful review should result in more than a list of technical observations.